caponetto/vscode-quarkus-djl/README.md

 1. `vscode-extension`: Activate the VS Code extension when an image is opened by initializing the Quarkus app (with support of the backend library from [Kogito Tooling](https://github.com/kiegroup/kogito-tooling)).

-1. `app-server`: Quarkus application that exposes a REST endpoint for image classification.
+1. `app-server`: Quarkus application that exposes REST endpoints for image services, such as image classification and object detection.

 **Note**: The Quarkus application is automatically started up and stopped when the VS Code extension is activated and deactivated, respectively.
 Also, the build process takes care of embedding the Quarkus application into the VS Code extension.